Our Mission Statement

-The UJC represents an extraordinary array of the most deprived and abused people in our society, including members of the working poor, and issues related to discrimination and oppression.
+Since our beginnings in 1981, the UJC has represented an extraordinary array of the most deprived and abused people in our society, including members of the working poor, and issues related to discrimination and oppression.
 We often defend the rights of people who are overlooked or turned away by other organizations.
 The Urban Justice Center reaches a wide-ranging client base through the following Projects:

 - Community Development Project